Olympus OM-D E-M5 Press Release

 The OM-1 was the camera that got me started on photography back in circa 1979 and the OM-D appears to be designed around that era!

-The new Olympus OM-D Compact System Camera Series defines the new standard in image making Olympus’ new E-M5 compact system camera features two world firsts: the fastest auto-focusing and a five-axis image stabiliser.
+The new Olympus OM-D Compact System Camera Series defines the new standard in image making.
+The new Olympus OM-D E-M5 compact system camera features two world firsts: the fastest auto-focusing and a five-axis image stabiliser.

-- World’s first 5-axis image stabiliser (maximum -5 EV stabilisation capability; live image-stabilised view; built-into camera body; stills and video)
+- 3First 5-axis image stabiliser (maximum -5 EV stabilisation capability; live image-stabilised view; built-into camera body; stills and video)

 Olympus Imaging Australia has today launched the much anticipated new OM-D (OM Digital Compact System Camera) series, with the announcement of its inaugural E-M5 model.
 Featuring an integrated 1.44 megapixel electronic viewfinder and 16 megapixel LiveMOS image sensor, it is the world’s fastest auto-focusing camera and is equipped with the world’s first five-axis image stabiliser integrated into its weather-proof alloy body.

 The OM-D series heralds a new technological epoch in interchangeable lens digital cameras, as conventional digital SLR camera designs come to an evolutionary end in user experience and portability.
 With its high-resolution electronic viewfinder (EVF) and real-time digital interface, the Olympus E-M5 immerses the photographer fully into the creative process through a genuine WYSIWYG experience.
 Exposure, colour and filter effects are seen live, not after the picture has been taken.